-Whether slow and broad or rapid and short, the psychological present reaches into its past by memories and into its future by anticipations.
-Anticipations are not merely of the prospective objects of our fears and our desires but also the shrewd estimate of the man of experience or the rigorously calculated forecast of applied science.
-Again, besides the memories of each individual, there are the pooled memories of the group, their celebration in song and story, their preservation in written narratives, in coins and monuments and every other trace of the group's words and deeds left to posterity.
+whether slow and broad or rapid and short, the psychological present reaches into its past by memories and into its future of by anticipations.
+Anticipations are not merely, the prospective objects of our fears and our desires but also the shrewd estimate of the man of experience man or the rigorously calculated forecast of applied science.
+Again, besides the memories of each individual, there are the pooled memories of the group, their celebration in song and story, their preservation in written narratives, in coins and monuments and every other trace of the groups's words and deeds left to posterity.

 Such is the field of historical investigation.

 Now the peculiarity of this field resides in the nature of individual and group action.
 It has both a conscious and an unconscious side.
-Apart from neurosis and psychosis the conscious side is in control.
-But the conscious side consists in the flow of conscious and intentional acts that we have been speaking of since our first chapter.
-What differentiates each of these acts from the others lies in the manifold meanings of meaning set forth in chapter three.
-Meaning, then, is a constitutive element in the conscious flow that is the normally controlling side of human action.
-It is this constitutive role of meaning in the controlling side of human action that grounds the peculiarity of the historical field of investigation.
+Nonmading Apart from neurosis and But psychosis the conscious side is in control.
+Now, the conscious on side consists in the flow of conscious and intential acts that we have been speaking of since our first chapter.